julianjpike-stack/Kiff-Brain/README.md

 ## Getting Updates

-Open a terminal in the Kiff-Brain folder and run:D git pull
+Open a terminal in the Kiff-Brain folder and run: git pull